willmcgugan/willmcgugan.github.io/_posts/2025-12-18-toad-released.md

 Toad will lean more heavily in to this kind of interaction in the future.

+## Friends of Toad

+I was very fortunate to collaborate with [OpenHands](https://openhands.dev/), who are doing some amazing work in this space.
+Check out their [blog post](https://openhands.dev/) on Toad!

+I also collaborated with [Hugging Face](https://huggingface.co) on this release.
+Check out their blog post on their [inference explorers](https://huggingface.co/toad-hf-inference-explorers)!

 ## Try Toad

 When this post is live you will be able to install Toad yourself.